Written By:

 iPhone users can use the volume button to reduce the likelihood of shaking the camera when snapping photos.

 For example, what’s the difference between taking a photo with a phone and a DSLR?
+It’s a similar difference to using a DSLR with webcam capabilities.
 Sure, they both take pictures.
 However, the mechanism and capabilities differ, ultimately impacting the overall quality.
 Some of these fundamental differences are the sensor size and variety of lenses.
-While every phone camera has a different sensor size, they don’t compare to a DSLR camera.
-Some phone camera lenses exist, but DSLRs have way more options.

 Below we’ll go into how these things impact performance.
 However, if you’d like to take a closer look at how certain phone brands compare, you can read our article on iPhone cameras vs DSLRs.